StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 	>>> from tomes_tagger import tagger
 	>>> help(tagger)

 To create tagged EAXS files, the CoreNLP server will need to be started (default port = 9003).
-You can use the one of the startup scripts: "./NLP/stanford\_edu/start\_server.[bat|sh]".
+You can start it manually or use one of the startup scripts (see below).

 ## Using tagger.py from the command line
 1. Start the CoreNLP server with one of the startup scripts: "./NLP/stanford\_edu/start\_server.[bat|sh]".